jakubkastner/released-albums/README.md

 # ⚠ Known issues
 _Note: This application is still under development, some functions may not work well._
+_I am currently working on [a new version](https://github.com/jakubkastner/music-releases) where all these bugs will be fixed._
 * If you leave the application running for a long time, all functions will stop working (add to playlist, play, load releases).
   * If you reload the page, the problem will disappear.
+* The application may not work well in all mobile browsers.
 * Spotify player stops working when you open a release in the Spotify application.
 * Sometimes the release loading information does not disappear or is not displayed.
   * Does not have much effect on the functionality of the application